Configure Reclaimed Water Data Management

 Verify that you have privileges to manage member groups before continuing.

-4. Click the Overview tab and click Invite members.
+4. On the Overview tab, click Invite members.

-5. Select the members you want to add and click Add to group.
+5. Check the check box next to the members that you want to add and click Add members to group.

 6. Repeat these steps for each group that you need to add members to.